connorbode/datastructor/doc/server/SRS.md

 ### 2.1 Product Perspective

 The application has no relation to any existing applications.
 It is an entirely new product.

+The product will be consumed by a client application, which is part of the same project.

 [back to top](#contents)